-When we talk about blogging, or sharing content on social networks, one of the things that help us attract an audience is the title.
-It is estimated that the most popular articles have around 12-18 words.
-Although it may seem a bit shocking at first, the truth is that this allows you to better convey the topic, purpose and benefit.
+When it comes to blogging, or sharing content on social networks, one of the things that help us attract an audience is a title.
+It is estimated that the most popular articles have a title between 12-18 words.
+Although it may seem a bit shocking at first, the truth is that this allows you to better convey the topic, purpose, and benefit.

-Why not apply this same strategy for creating e-learning courses?
+Why not apply this same strategy to your e-learning courses?
 This way, you will attract more learners who are interested in that topic.
-For example: If your course is about computer security, you can develop the title by showing some of the course content: ‘Phishing attacks are on the rise.
-These are the keys to keep your personal identity safe’.
+For example: If your course is about computer security, you can develop the title by showing some of the course content: “Phishing attacks are on the rise.
+We tell you the keys to keep your personal identity safe”.

-Can you imagine anything more frustrating than offering information your learners know?
-If this happens, your course won’t be relevant, nor will it be shared.
-When you structure the contents of your e-learning course, design it thinking about the needs of the learners, always having relevant and useful content.
+Can you imagine anything more frustrating than offering information a learner already knows?
+If this happens in an e-learning course, it will not be relevant, nor will it be shared.
+When you structure the contents of your e-learning course, design it thinking about the needs of the learners, always having relevant and useful content on mind.

-Nowadays, companies invest a lot of money in creating websites that respond to the needs of their target audience, adapting the design and content.
-This is also possible in the e-learning world, using assessments and measuring the learning level of the students.
+Nowadays, companies invest a lot of money in creating web pages that respond to the needs of their target audiences, adapting both the design and the content they offer.
+This is also possible in the e-learning world, using evaluations and assessing the learning level of the students.

 One of the most important rules: less is more

 How much information can a person receive in 1,5,10,15 minutes?
-There is a curious aspect: the more content a learner tries to absorb, the less information they will assimilate.
+There is a funny thing, and that is that the more content a learner tries to absorb, the less likely they are to internalize all the points they are learning.
 It is best to focus your course on the key points.
-This way, your learner will remember and process them easily.
+This way, your learner will be able to remember and process them easily.

-Something very important to keep in mind is:
+Something very important you should keep in mind:

-- What could I improve about my e-learning course?
+- What could I improve in my e-learning course?

-- In order for my audience to become better professionals, what concepts should be enhanced?
+- In order for the person taking the course to become a better professional at the end of the course, what should be enhanced?

 - After finishing this course, what training can he/she start next?

-If you want the level of attention to be maintained during your course, it must meet your needs.
-In short, try this:
+For the level of attention in e-learning courses to be maintained, it must respond to your learners needs.
+In short, try:

-- Set out the length.
-The optimal time per session is usually less than 18 minutes.
+- Set an average time.
+Optimal time per session is usually less than 18 minutes.

-- Use titles with 12-18 words to attract your audience.
+- Use titles with 12-18 words to engage your audience.

-- If you include video content, make it no longer than 3 minutes.
+- If you include video content, keep it to no more than 3 minutes.

-- Don’t overwhelm your course.
+- Don’t overcrowd your course.
 Focus on the key points you want to promote.